shivasr/academy-registration/README.md

 # academy-registration
 Academy Registration App

-This is a Spring project demonstrating URL shortener.
+This is a Spring project demonstrating academy registration.
 This is a dockerized solution .
 The docker image is available in the docker hub at: shivasr/academy-app:1.0.0.

 Run com.app.academyregistration.AcademyRegistrationApplication as a Java Application.